joselgarza/ePortfolio/index.md

 Thank you for visiting my ePortfolio!
 This site showcases my final project for the Computer Science Capstone at SNHU, including:

 - My professional self-assessment
-- The original project artifacts comprising the MEAN stack Travlr Listings application from CS465
+- The original project artifacts comprising the MEAN stack Travlr Trip Listings application from CS465
 - A code review video, submitted as the first milestone in this course
-- Three enhancements to the Travlr Listings project (Milestones Two, Three, and Four)
+- Three enhancements to the Travlr Trip Listings project (Milestones Two, Three, and Four)
 - Narratives explaining each enhancement and its alignment with program outcomes

 <!-- 🔗 Sticky Quick Navigation -->